 If the need for a Convention was not already clear, the COVID-19 pandemic has demonstrated that when the rubber hits the road, the human rights of older people can be readily ignored.
 There is a growing recognition that the pandemic has highlighted the urgency of strengthening rights protection - in Australia and around the world.

-With the Australian Federal election approaching, we are petitioning for the next elected government to work constructively with civil society organisations to support the work of the United Nations' Open Ended Working Group for the purpose of strengthening the protection of the human rights of older persons.
+We are petitioning our government to work constructively with civil society organisations to support the work of the United Nations' Open Ended Working Group for the purpose of strengthening the protection of the human rights of older persons.

 Both sides of politics have a proud record of support for the development of international human rights standards and a new UN Convention would provide people around the world – including governments, service providers, businesses, civil society and the broader community – with the clarity we need to build a more equal society and ensure respect for our human rights as we age